Carissa Cullum Ferdinand,

 — Emily McDowell

-Carissa is licensed to see patients in Michigan and Illinois.
+Carissa is licensed to see patients in Michigan, Illinois and Florida.

 Previous